 Is Idaho expensive to live in?

-No, it is not.
-The median home value is $451,003.
+Yes, it is somewhat expensive.
+The median home value is $451,003, marginally higher than the US median of $427,430.
 If you're looking for cities with affordable housing and a low cost of living, you can try your luck in some of these cheapest places in America.

 Where is the best place to live in Idaho?

-The best place to live in Idaho is Meridan, followed by Boise, Idaho Falls, Pocatello, Coeur d’Alene, Twin Falls and Nampa.
+The best places to live in Idaho are Meridan, followed by Boise, Idaho Falls, Pocatello, Coeur d’Alene, Twin Falls and Nampa.

 Which Idaho city has the lowest cost of living?